vova-rsk/ocr-module/README.md

 test task. app that gets image url, sends it via RabbitMQ to ocr-microservice and recieves back digitized text data.

+How to test:

+1. Clone repository.
-Before running app create settings file named ".env" in the root dir and set our ports or the same as in .env.example file.
+2. Create settings file ".env" in the root app dir and set your ports settings or the same as in .env.example file.

-To run app use command "npm start" or "npm run start:dev" from the main directory.
+3. From the root app dir run command "npm start" or "npm run start:dev" to start the app and ocr-microservice.